-The historical financial information of ROCH was derived from the unaudited and audited financial statements of ROCH as of and for the nine months ended September 30, 2020, and for the year ended December 31, 2019, which are included elsewhere in this prospectus.
-The historical financial information of PCT was derived from the unaudited and audited consolidated financial statements of PCT as of and for the nine months ended September 30, 2020, and for the year ended December 31, 2019, which are included elsewhere in this prospectus.
-This information should be read together with ROCH's and PCT's unaudited and audited financial statements and related notes, the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other financial information included elsewhere in this prospectus.
+The historical financial information of ROCH was derived from the audited financial statements of ROCH as of and for the year ended December 31, 2020, which are included elsewhere in this prospectus.
+The historical financial information of PCT was derived from the audited consolidated financial statements of PCT as of and for the year ended December 31, 2020, which are included elsewhere in this prospectus.
+This information should be read together with ROCH's and PCT's audited financial statements and related notes, the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other financial information included elsewhere in this prospectus.

-The Business Combination will be accounted for as a reverse recapitalization, in accordance with GAAP.
+The Business Combination will be accounted for as a reverse recapitalization, in accordance with U.S. GAAP.
 Under this method of accounting, ROCH will be treated as the "acquired" company for financial reporting purposes.
 Accordingly, the Business Combination will be treated as the equivalent of PCT issuing stock for the net assets of ROCH, accompanied by a recapitalization.
 The net assets of ROCH will be stated at historical cost, with no goodwill or other intangible assets recorded.
 Operations prior to the Business Combination will be those of PCT.

-PCT has been determined to be the accounting acquirer based on evaluation of the following facts and circumstances under both the minimum and maximum redemption scenarios:
+PCT has been determined to be the accounting acquirer based on evaluation of the following facts and circumstances:

-- · PCT will have the largest single voting interest block in the Combined Company under the minimum redemption scenario and the maximum redemption scenario; - · PCT will have the ability to nominate the majority of the members of the board of directors following the closing; - · PCT will hold executive management roles for the Combined Company and be responsible for the day-to-day operations; - · The Combined Company will assume PCT's name; and - The intended strategy of the Combined Company will continue PCT's current strategy of being a leader in plastics recycling.
+- PCT will have the largest single voting interest block in the Combined Company; - · PCT will have the ability to nominate the majority of the members of the board of directors following the closing; - PCT will hold executive management roles for the post-combination company and be responsible for the day-to-day operations; - · The Combined Company will assume PCT's name; and - The intended strategy of the Combined Company will continue PCT's current strategy of being a leader in plastics recycling.